It’s a boy! A blood test has revealed that the chick is a male. Zookeepers are currently working on a suitable name for him — stay tuned!

 It’s being kept in a brooder box set at 82 degrees to keep it warm.
 The care team can easily adjust the temperature based on the chick’s needs.
 As the chick grows, it will be better able to thermoregulate, and the temperature can gradually be reduced.
 To start, the brooder was set at 96 degrees.
 As its feathers grow in, the temperature can continue to be reduced.

-The chick’s sex will be determined through a blood test taken at about 1 month old.
+The chick’s sex will be determined through a blood test taken at a later date.

 In the wild, Victoria crowned pigeons are native to New Guinea and are the largest birds in the dove/pigeon family.
 The males release a loud, booming call during courtship.
 As adults, these birds are large (24-28 inches long and 4.5 pounds), blueish grey in color, with an elegant blue lace-like crest, deep maroon chest, and red irises.
 Victoria crowned pigeons prefer to be on the ground, only flying up into the trees to escape danger.